passiomatic/coldsweat/README.md

     $ python sweat.py upgrade

-### Backwards-incompatible changes in 0.9.5
+### Notable changes from previous releases

-#### Configuration

-A few changes have been made to the configuration options:

-* A new config option named `connection_url` replaces `engine`, `database`, `hostname`, `username` and `password` options
-* Config option `error_threshold` is now called `max_errors`
-* Config option `multiprocessing` has been replaced by `processes`.
-Assigning a value of 0 disables multiprocessing
-* Log config options `format` and `datefmt` have been removed.
-Please remove them from your `etc/config` file if Coldsweat raises a `ConfigParser.InterpolationMissingOptionError` exception on startup.

-To make the configuration code more robust almost all options have now a default value so you don't necessary need to adjust the values listed above.
-Take a look at `etc/config-sample` for further information.

-#### Fever sync

-Coldsweat now uses the user e-mail instead of username to authorize clients, like Fever API dictates.
-This means that while configuring your Fever client it is required to specify an e-mail address and password to successully finish to authorization process.

-#### New commands names
+* Version 0.9.6: the `etc/blacklist` file is no longer available, please use the config `scrubber_blacklist` option instead.

-The commands `update` and `refresh` are now respectively aliases of `upgrade` and `fetch`.
-Older command names will most likely dropped with the 1.0.0 release.
+* Version 0.9.5: older commands `update` and `refresh` are now respectively aliases of `upgrade` and `fetch`.
+The former names will most likely dropped with the 1.0.0 release.

 ## Technical underpinnings